-2.1 Independent auditors report to the members of Staffordshire Commissioner Opinion
+2.1 Independent auditors report to the members of Staffordshire Commissioner INDEPENDENT AUDITOR'S REPORT TO THE STAFFORDSHIRE COMMISSIONER

+Opinion

-We have audited the financial statements of the Police and Crime Commissioner for Staffordshire for the year ended 31 March 2020 under the Local Audit and Accountability Act 2014.
+We have audited the financial statements of the Staffordshire Commissioner for the year ended 31 March 2021 under the Local Audit and Accountability Act 2014.
 The financial statements comprise the:

-- Police and Crime Commissioner for Staffordshire and Group Movement in Reserves Statement; - Police and Crime Commissioner for Staffordshire and Group Comprehensive Income and Expenditure Statement; - Police and Crime Commissioner for Staffordshire and Group Balance Sheet; - Police and Crime Commissioner for Staffordshire and Group Cash Flow Statement; - Police and Crime Commissioner for Staffordshire and Group Pension Fund Account; and - the related notes 1 to 8.3.6
+- Accounting Policies; - Police and Crime Commissioner for Staffordshire and Group Movement in Reserves Statement; - Police and Crime Commissioner for Staffordshire and Group Comprehensive Income and Expenditure Statement; - Police and Crime Commissioner for Staffordshire and Group Balance Sheet; - Police and Crime Commissioner for Staffordshire and Group Cash Flow Statement; - related notes 6.1.1 to 6.5.10 and 7.5.1 to 7.5.4; and - Police and Crime Commissioner for Staffordshire and Group Pension Fund Account and related notes 8.1.1 to 8.3.6.

-The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+The financial reporting framework that has been applied in their preparation is applicable law and the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.
 In our opinion the financial statements:

-- give a true and fair view of the financial position of the Police and Crime Commissioner for Staffordshire and Group as at 31 March 2020 and of its expenditure and income for the year then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2019/20.
+- give a true and fair view of the financial position of the Police and Crime Commissioner for Staffordshire and Group as at 31 March 2021 and of its expenditure and income for the year then ended; and - have been prepared properly in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2020/21.